SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 ### How many Applications can I run?
 10

-With a total of 2GB of requested ram.
+With a total of 2GB of requested RAM.

 ### How many services can I use from the marketplace?